Mango Glycemic Index

 - Whereas amylopectin is easily digestible.

-Foods higher in amylase content will have a lower GI in easy language more processed food; the GI level increases.
+Foods with amylase content will have a lower GI in easy language more processed food; the GI level increases.

 How are you cooking your food?
 Are you eating anything raw Preparation and cooking techniques like:

 This method may affect the GI too.

 As a thumb rule, if you cook food longer, sugar will be absorbed and digested faster, which raises the GI of food.

 For example, pickles, food with a high acidic ratio, are inclined to lower the GI.

 The ripeness of fruit.

 Most of the unripe fruits' carbs are complex to break down into sugars as the fruit ripens.

 Matured and ripened fruit with a higher GI.